HMS St George (1840): Conversion

+The lower gun deck armament of the converted ships consisted of thirty-two 8-inch shell guns while the upper gun deck had thirty-four 32-pounders of 56 cwt.
+The combined armament of the forecastle and quarterdeck totalled twenty-two 32-pounders (42 cwt) and a single 68-pounder (95 cwt) pivot gun.

 Construction and career

-The Fire on the morning of 27 September 1840, which threatened to destroy the dockyard.
-St George pictured was far enough away from the blazing Talavera to escape destruction.
+The fire on the morning of 27 September 1840 which threatened to destroy the dockyard.
+St George (pictured) was far enough away from the blazing Talavera to escape destruction.